Egypt blocks 21 websites including Al Jazeera - Nigeria Today

 Egypt blocks 21 websites including Al Jazeera

+Iran is the main regional rival of Saudi Arabia, which hosted an Arab Islamic summit over the weekend.

+During the summit, both Saudi King Salman and U.S. President Donald Trump attacked Iran for inciting unrest in the Middle East.

-The post Egypt blocks 21 websites including Al Jazeera appeared first on Premium Times Nigeria.
+The post Egypt blocks 21 websites including Al Jazeera appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share